(SANTA CRUZ, CA– AUGUST 18, 2022)

 For many, BFRBs are self-regulating and serve some internal need.
 BFRBs are not self-harm or self-mutilation.
 BFRBs are not caused by trauma or bad parenting.
 When a person engages in their BFRB, physical damage is created as an unintentional result of their behavior, not as a self-harming mechanism.

-“The TLC Foundation for Body-Focused Repetitive Behaviors is grateful to Dr Hen Says for their willingness to share factual information about hair pulling, skin picking, nail biting, cheek biting and other associated behaviors to grow awareness and understanding,” commented Jen Monteleone, Interim Executive Director of the TLC Foundation for Body-Focused Repetitive Behaviors.
+“The TLC Foundation for Body-Focused Repetitive Behaviors is grateful to Dr Hen Says for their willingness to share factual information about hair pulling, skin picking, nail biting, cheek biting and other associated behaviors to grow awareness and understanding,” commented Jen Monteleone, former Interim Executive Director of the TLC Foundation for Body-Focused Repetitive Behaviors.

 Dr Hen Says shares topics that are of health concern for audiences that can be difficult to discuss.
 The Dr Hen Says website and social platforms help to ease difficult conversations by raising awareness, debunking common misconceptions, and breaking through negativity with compassion, inclusiveness, and decency.
 By sharing information in a simple and non-intimidating manner, Dr Hen Says works to help individuals make better health decisions with a supportive community around health topics.

 “I want to normalize the reality of living with a medical condition and encourage more open conversations,” said Dr Hen.
 “No topic should be taboo, and no one should have to feel ashamed about their health challenge.
 Sharing credible medical information can help many; the more knowledge you have, the healthier you can be.”

 View all of the Body-Focused Repetitive Behaviors (BFRBs) Dr Hen Says Images: https://drive.google.com/drive/folders/1K4GXZYt1jkxm8r3kH57m1JkbjGKzebPy?usp=sharing